The short version

 What I actually work on

-Day-to-day, my work splits three ways:
+Day-to-day, work splits three ways:

 - Client web development— custom sites for small businesses across greater LA.
 Most builds are $2,500–$5,000 one-time, running on modern frameworks (Next.js, Astro) with proper SEO, mobile performance, and a CMS you can actually edit.